Student Life

 Sophomore Year

-Service to others is the bedrock of Catholicism and in their sophomore year, Trinity students focus on the Corporal Works of Mercy and go out into the community in small groups to serve with organizations devoted to helping the needy in the greater Harrisburg area.
-Students have a variety of different experiences, including interacting with young children and the elderly and working at the food bank, among other opportunities.
+Serving others is the bedrock of the Gospel.
+In their sophomore year, Trinity students focus on the Corporal Works of Mercy and go out to the community in small groups to serve with organizations devoted to helping the needy in the greater Harrisburg area.

 Freshmen attend a one-day retreat in October on campus, during the school day.
 The retreat focuses on growing spiritually as individuals, building healthy relationships, and developing leadership skills.